 - Happier horses

 Our BaseCore is expandable ground stabilization panels for soil retention of all terrains.
-This product allows water to move freely without washing out the material, which protects your top soil, footing base or arena footing additive.
+These cells provide both vertical and horizontal strength to your base material, acting as individual pockets to hold your substrate in place from heavy traffic or heavy rain.
+This product allows water to move freely without washing out the material, which protects your top soil, footing base or arena footing additive, saving you money in maintencine over time.
 It provides significant benefits such as:

 - Military-grade strength